-"Perfect, for You" is a romp about a man just out of prison and wooing his telegenic dream girl--via a botched bank robbery for which he's made no plan.
+A man just out of prison woos his telegenic dream girl--via a botched bank robbery for which he's made no plan.
 It appeared in Gargoyle.

 From The Los Angeles Review ...
 Who wouldn't be hurt if her sister left her behind and drove to L.A. to win prizes on The Price Is Right?
 Rhonda Burns addresses the local Media Club and Mothers' Optimists Club ostensibly to celebrate her sister's achievements and explain how the two of them got where they are today.